This event took place on 4 November 2025.

 Making Routine Care Data Actionable: Phenotyping and Risk Prediction in Cardiovascular Care.
 How can we move from large-scale EHR analyses to changes in care delivery? |

-Dr Alicia Ujil, Amsterdam University Medical Centre
+Dr Alicia Uijl Amsterdam University Medical Centre

 |